 This is the only equipment we use to bake our waffle.

-Taste of Belgium is working on two new exciting projects.
+Taste of Belgium is working on new exciting projects.

-In late summer, early fall 2013 we will open a new Bistro on Short Vine near the University of Cincinnati, the Zoo and the various hospitals.
-The Bistro will be more bar-centric with a wide array of approachable Belgian and Belgianized food, and a focus on Belgian, Belgian-style and local beers.
+In the early fall of 2013 we opened a new Bistro on Short Vine near the University of Cincinnati, the Zoo and the various hospitals.
+The Bistro is more bar-centric with a wide array of approachable Belgian and Belgianized food, and a focus on Belgian, Belgian-style and local beers.